Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

       <Do>
       ![An index table](/images/design/colors/color-using-color-border-do@2x.png)

-      Use borders for tables and containers that look like tables to make data easier to read.
+      Use borders for tables, and containers that look like tables, to make data easier to read.
       </Do>

     </Grid.Cell>